Declaration of conflict of interest

-Virologica Sinica is an academic journal which aims at presenting the cutting-edge basic and applied research on viruses all over the world.
-The journal publishes peer-reviewed original research articles and reviews, as well as commentaries and letters to the editor, to encompass the latest developments in all branches of virology, including research on animal, plant and microbe viruses.
-The journal welcomes articles on virus discovery, viral pathogenesis, virus-host interaction, vaccine development, antiviral agents and therapies, and virus related bio-techniques.
+Virologica Sinica is an open access journal which aims at presenting the cutting-edge basic and applied research on viruses all over the world.
+The journal publishes peer-reviewed original research articles and reviews, as well as commentaries, and letters, to encompass the latest developments in all branches of virology, including research on animal, plant and microbe viruses.
+The journal welcomes articles on virus discovery and characterization, viral epidemiology, viral pathogenesis, virus-host interaction, vaccine development, antiviral agents and therapies, and virus related bio-techniques.

 Reviews should describe and synthesize recent developments of a sharply defined topic on virology and highlight future directions.
 Most reviews are generally invited by the Editors, but unsolicited submissions may also be considered.
 You may send a pre-submission inquiry to the Editorial office with a proposed review outline.
 To submit a proposal, please provide a 1-page summary of the topic and overall aims of the review article.

 Letters are intended for the presentation of brief observations and published in a short-form format.
 The number of figures and tables should be kept into one, while references are limited to 15.
 No subsection is required, but any additional information including but not limited to details of materials and methods, that authors think is important can be submitted as supplementary materials.
 A footnote is needed at the end of the manuscript to describe the funding source, conflict of interest and ethics statement.
 (Word limit: 1,500)

 Articles types including Perspective, News, Forum, Meeting reports and Recollections are also welcomed.

 You can use this list to carry out a final check of your submission before you send it to the journal for review.
 Please check the relevant section in this Guide for Authors for more details.

 • Full postal address

 • Include abstract, keywords, highlights and main text

 • All tables (including titles, description, footnotes)